SUPPORT AT A DISTANCEa concrete gesture of love

 What are the tax benefits?

 Our goal is to ensure support until the child or community is fully independent.
-In the case of child support, he or she may leave the program either due to the achievement of complete autonomy or for personal and/or project-related reasons.
+The child may leave the program either due to the achievement of complete autonomy or for personal and/or project-related reasons.
 AFN arranges for the documentation of a new child (procedure of SUBSTITUTION) which the supporter may accept, including implied consent, or refuse, with a communication by phone, post mail or e-mail by writing to the coordinator in his/her country.

 Can I specify the country of the child or project I want to support?